Cincinnati Bengals vs. Baltimore Ravens NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Ravens stats and trends

-- Baltimore has played 14 games, with seven wins against the spread.
+- Baltimore has seven wins against the spread in 14 games this season.

-- This year, the Ravens won ATS in their only game as an underdog of 4.5 points or more.
+- This season, the Ravens won ATS in their only game as an underdog of 7 points or more.

-- Baltimore's games this season have gone over the point total in 50% of its opportunities (seven times in 14 games with a set point total).
+- Baltimore's games this year have gone over the point total seven times in 14 opportunities (50%).

-- When Baltimore scores more than 21.6 points, it is 5-3 against the spread and 5-3 overall.
+- Baltimore is 5-3 against the spread and 5-3 overall in games when it puts up more than 21.6 points.

 - In games that Baltimore amasses over 345.7 yards, the team is 4-5 against the spread and 5-4 overall.

-- The Ravens have turned the ball over 20 times this season, two more turnovers than the Bengals have forced (18).
+- The Ravens have turned the ball over two more times (20 total) than the Bengals have forced a turnover (18) this season.

 Home and road insights

-- Cincinnati has two wins against the spread, and is 3-4 overall, at home this season.
+- Cincinnati has two wins against the spread, and is 3-4 overall, at home this year.

-- This season, Cincinnati has gone over the total in four of seven games at home.
+- This season, in seven games at home, Cincinnati has hit the over four times.

-- On the road, Baltimore is 3-4 against the spread, and 3-4 overall.
+- In away games, Baltimore is 3-4 overall and 3-4 against the spread.

-- Baltimore has gone over the total twice in seven away games this season.
+- Baltimore has hit the over twice in seven away games this season.

 Powered by Data Skrive.